weaveworks-guides/weave-net-legacy/weave-ansible-haproxy-aws/README.md

 layout: guides
 title: Deploying a containerized app with Weave on AWS using Ansible
 description: How to deploy a containerized app using Weave on Amazon Web Services using Ansible
-keywords: weave, docker, containers, networking, software defined networking, ansible, haproxy, aws, amazon web services, ubuntu
+tags: ansible, haproxy, aws, ubuntu, php
 permalink: /guides/weave-ansible-docker-haproxy-aws.html
 ---